JMBKoch/personal-website/content/CV/_index.md

 # Volunteer work

-I contributed to several project aimed at fostering the integration of refugees into Dutch society, among others for the Dutch Refugee council.
+I contributed to several project5 aimed at fostering the integration of refugees into Dutch society, among others for the Dutch Refugee council.

 # Languages: